The basics

 - You're building e-commerce with complex cart and checkout logic

-- The site is more "web application" than "marketing website"
+- The site is more "web application" than "website"